Playing charades to communicate gets really old, really fast.

-The two verbs are commonly misused between non-native Spanish speakers, and there are a few special rules to help distinguish between them.
+The two verbs are commonly misused by non-native Spanish speakers, and there are a few special rules to help distinguish between them.

 In a nutshell, estar is used for transient circumstances and ser is used in more static cases.

-Its conjugation is almost the same except that it has an -ar ending and another thing to note is the addition of the accent marks.
+Its conjugation is almost the same except that it has an -ar ending.
+Another thing to note is the addition of the accent marks.

 usted / él / ella está